 We provide water, soft drinks, and snacks on each tour.
 Depending on the time of day and length of your tour, we may also provide a light lunch or more substantial snacks.
 It is not unusual for guests to have food sensitivities, so you’re encouraged to let us know about any dietary restrictions at least 48 hours in advance.

-Juneau is not a large city and sometimes challenges our best intentions.
-While we’re able to meet most specific dietary needs, there are times we can’t.
+Juneau is a small city and sometimes challenges our best intentions.
+While we’re able to meet most dietary needs, there are times we can’t.
 However, you are more than welcome to bring snacks on board.